titusnangitech/LAMP-web-stack-implementation-project/README.md

 ![correct php server display](https://github.com/titusnangitech/LAMP-web-stack-implementation-project/assets/128609800/78cfb033-c42d-4491-a40a-671df5d1a58d)

--**After checking the relevant information about your PHP server through that page, it’s best to remove the file you created as it contains sensitive information about your PHP environment -and your Ubuntu server.
-You can use rm to do so.**
+-**After checking the relevant information about my PHP server through that page displayed, it’s best to remove the file I have created as it contains sensitive information about my PHP environment and my Ubuntu server.
+I used the following command to do so.**

 ```
 rm /var/www/projectlamp/index.php
 ```

+# The End, Lamp stack website successfully deployed.